 A Private War (released 01.02.19 in the UK), directed by Matthew Heineman, has put light onto the life and work of Marie Colvin (played by Rosamund Pike).
-Colvin was the foreign affairs correspondent for The Sunday Times and died whilst covering the siege of Homs in Syria.
+Colvin was foreign an affairs correspondent for The Sunday Times and died while covering the siege of Homs in Syria.

 A Private War displays what Colvin did best: giving a powerful voice to the plight of the innocent victims of conflict.
 She was fearless and refused to become the subject of the stories she was reporting.
 This is perhaps the irony of the film that places her at centre stage.
 However, in a time where the news and journalism are under fire, with journalists, across the spectrum, being degraded and condemned by populists fixed on annihilating the very concept of truth, Colvin’s story and clear value of truth seem to be more relevant than ever.

 With editorial roles in The Print becoming available in a short time, consider the importance you could have.

 You may wonder: Student journalism?
 If we can’t deliver such mass scale stories, why do we bother?